 Wellbeing

 walawaani-ngarn (welcome place) Is a purpose-built school community wellbeing hub for visiting agencies, workshops, meetings and much more.
-It is a safe place for students to seel support and be connected in with external agencies.
+It is a safe place for students to seek support and be connected in with external agencies.

 Wellbeing yiliga-miraral (happy spirit) is the dhurga name for our ever-expanding Wellbeing team including a Deputy Principal, Year Advisors, School Counsellors, Wellbeing Officers, Wellbeing Teacher, Student Wellbeing Support Officer and a Chaplain.
 Our Advisory Board meets each term to consider the emerging needs of our students and the best progress to meet these needs.